tweag/nickel/doc/manual/tuto.md

 # Managing users

-In this tutorial, you will learn how to use Nickel to manage a list of users, and then export it as a YAML file.
+In this tutorial, you will learn how to use Nickel to manage a list of users and to export it as a YAML file.

 ## Step 1: Install nickel